itm/live-data-client/README.md

 [Testbed Runtime's][testbed-runtime] client utilies, publishes them on a channel using [Redis][redis]'s publish/subscribe mechanism.

-To push the data to the browser a [NodeJS][nodjs] server in conjunction with the [Socket IO][socketio] library is used.
+To push the data to the browser a [NodeJS][nodejs] server in conjunction with the [Socket IO][socketio] library is used.
 The NodeJS server uses a Redis client to subscribe to the sensor readings channel and pushes the incoming data to the browser with Socket IO websockets.